dalenewman/Transformalize.Provider.PostgreSql/README.md

 ### Overview

 This adds an `PostgreSql` provider to Transformalize using [Npgsql](https://www.nuget.org/packages/Npgsql).
-It is a plug-in compatible with Transformalize 0.3.5-beta.

-Build the Autofac project and put it's output into Transformalize's *plugins* folder.
+It is a plug-in that ships with Transformalize CLI.

 ### Write Usage